Guitar Hero

-Guitar Hero is a series of rhythm games first released in 2005, in which players use a guitar-shaped game controller to simulate playing primarily lead, bass, and rhythm guitar across numerous songs.
+Guitar Hero was a series of rhythm games first released in 2005, in which players used a guitar-shaped game controller to simulate playing primarily lead, bass, and rhythm guitar across numerous songs.
 Players match notes that scroll on-screen to colored fret buttons on the controller, strumming the controller in time to the music in order to score points, and keep the virtual audience excited.
 The games attempt to mimic many features of playing a real guitar, including the use of fast-fingering hammer-ons and pull-offs and the use of the whammy bar to alter the pitch of notes.
 Most games support single player modes, typically a Career mode to play through all the songs in the game, as well as competitive and cooperative multiplayer modes.
 With the introduction of Guitar Hero World Tour in 2008, the game includes support for a four-player band including vocals and drums.
 The series initially used mostly cover versions of songs created by WaveGroup Sound, but most recent titles feature soundtracks that are fully master recordings, and in some cases, special re-recordings, of the songs.
 Later titles in the series feature support for downloadable content in the form of new songs.

 In 2005, RedOctane, a company specializing in the manufacture of unique game controllers, was inspired to create Guitar Hero based on its experience creating hardware for Konami's GuitarFreaks arcade game.
 It enlisted Harmonix, which had previously developed several music video games, for development assistance.
 The first game in the series was made on a budget of US$1 million.
 The series became extremely successful, leading to the acquisition of RedOctane by Activision in 2007.
 Harmonix was acquired by MTV Games and went on to create the Rock Band series of music games in the same vein as Guitar Hero.
 Activision brought Neversoft (primarily known for their Tony Hawk series of skateboarding games) on board for future development duties.
 Additional companies, such as Budcat Creations and Vicarious Visions, have assisted in the adaptation of the games for other systems.